ThirtySomething/Billiard/Readme.md

 ## Source ##

 The C++ program in the folder `src` will solve this puzzle.
 There are currently two solvers present.

 The first one, `BilliardBruteForce` will perform a brute force method to solve this puzzle.
 There is a huge amount of permutations for all 15 balls - you need patience and a fast computer.
+To see the program is working, a dot for 200000 permutations is printed.
+50 dots in a row show 10 million permutations.

 The second one, `BilliardStrategy` will follow a strategy to solve this puzzle.
 There are much less permutations required.